nickcedwards/WearableComputingData/README.md

 For details of the analysis performed and variables in the output, please refer to *CodeBook.md*.

 # Usage instructions
-The analysis can be ran in R as follows:
+The analysis can be run in R as follows:

 ```R
 source("run_analysis.R")